Beijing China Travel Guide

 Participate in workshops focusing on dumplings, noodles, or general Chinese cuisine for hands-on learning.

-Explore hutongs or specific markets with a tour guide, introducing you to the local gastronomy and culinary stories.
+Explore hutongs or specific markets with a tour guide, introducing you to local cuisine and culinary stories.
 Find tours on GetYourGuide.

-Experience imperial-style banquets, traditional hot pot, or themed places to eat that transport you to different eras or regions.
+Experience imperial-style banquets, traditional hot pot, or themed restaurants which transport you to different eras or regions.

 Learning a few basic Mandarin phrases for your dietary needs, or having them written down on a card to show restaurant staff, greatly assists communication.